 You’re not Accountable for your Actions – See also, lacking in self awareness or possessing emotional intelligence of -158,000.
 If you don’t know your part in a problem, or, are not willing to do whatever you can to find out AND correct it then this means you lack accountability and should consider being single (and going back to primary school).
 When you’re in a relationship there’s little room for selfish behaviour (them the breaks!) and, there’s even less for not owning your mistakes.
 Your choice.

 Let Anxiety rule your Behaviour – Behaviour that stems from emotional reactionary impulses is often linked to anxiety and insecurities.
 If you flip out when you don’t hear from your partner for 2 hours and your reaction is greatly more dramatic than the crime then it’s detrimental to your mental health.
-Get on top of it, or out of a relationship.
+Get on top of it, or out of the relationship.

 You’re in a Rush – Being too impatient about the future of your relationship is not only detrimental for the outcome (and for the mental harmony of your partner), but it’s a buzzkill and means you risk missing all the fun along the way.
 Ultimately this jeopardises the dynamic of the relationship and has the potential to squash the chemistry and connection.
 Remove the speed dealer glasses and calm the fuck down.
 Things will fall into place, the white picket fence will rise from the dust and you have 45 years to be married, old and toothless together.